If “Self-Care” Makes You Cringe, Try This Instead

-I see the phrase self care all over the place these days.
+I see the phrase self-care all over the place these days.

 Maybe it's because I’m in the health coaching business of coping with stress and feeling better in your mind and body.